agabor/docs/_includes/parse-server/push-notifications-android.md

 ##### Compile and run!

-If you configured your app correctly, installation objects will automatically be saved to Parse Server when you run your app.
+If you configured your app correctly, installation objects will automatically be saved to MSG Server when you run your app.
 You can run this curl command to verify:

 ```curl
 curl -X GET \